-This Web page last updated April 18 2010.
+This Web page last maintained April 18 2010; updated June 20 2024.
 To see my vintage computer restoration home page, follow this link.
 My S-100 Web pages have a home page at this Web link.
-To email me or to order, see the bottom of this page for my email addresses.
+To contact me, please follow this link for ordering information, terms and conditions, etc.

 Intelligent Systems Corporation built some 8080 systems which supported programmable color CRT monitor based terminals, from the late 1970's and forward.
 In March 2010 I acquired an Intecolor 8052 board set with docs, by literally pulling the card cage out of an abandoned 19" color TV CRT monitor.
 The 8080 based CPU board had I/O, ROM and RAM.
 While the cards look something like S-100 cards, they are NOT S-100 compatible - the signals don't match at all.
 I also acquired a box of docs, and the dual 5.25 inch floppy drives..
 Embedded inside that monitor was also a Ampro Little Board Z80 card and docs.
 The linked Web page shows how I revived that card.